pm2-hive/pm2-hive.github.io/docs/features/pm2-api.md

 pm2.connect(function() {
   pm2.sendDataToProcessId({
-    // id of procces from "pm2 list" command or from pm2.list(errback) method id   : 1,
+    // id of process from "pm2 list" command or from pm2.list(errback) method id   : 1,

     // process:msg will be send as 'message' on target process